The square of a Hamilton cycle in randomly perturbed graphs: Proof of auxiliary lemmas

-For this we will use a random greedy process that explores the graph using a depth-first search algorithm.
-We do not reveal all the edges of $F^*$ at the beginning, but, at each step of the algorithm, we only reveal those edges that are relevant for that step, and add those which are successful to $\bar F$.
-In each step the algorithm maintains a directed path $H_1,\dots,H_s$ in $\bar{F}$ and the set $B$ of the vertices in $\cH \setminus \{ H_1,\dots,H_s \}$, whose neighbours have already been all revealed (we call them ``dead-ends").
-Additionally, we keep track of the vertices which have already been visited at least twice (due to back tracking of the algorithm) and denote their set by $A$.
-We initialise $s=0$, $A=\emptyset$, and $B=\emptyset$.
+We recall that we want to find a long directed path $D$ in $\bar F$ (see Claim \ref{claim:directed_path} below), whose edges satisfy additional properties (see Claim \ref{claim:H_matching2} below).
+For this we will use a random greedy process that explores $\bar F$ using a depth-first search algorithm.
+We do not reveal all the edges of $\bar F$ at the beginning, but, at each step of the algorithm, we only reveal those edges that are relevant for that step.
+In each step, the algorithm maintains a directed path $H_1,\dots,H_r$ in $\bar{F}$ and a set $B$ consisting of the vertices in $\cH \setminus \{ H_1,\dots,H_r \}$ whose neighbours have already been all revealed (we call them ``dead-ends").
+Additionally, we keep track of the vertices which have already been visited at least twice (due to backtracking of the algorithm) and denote their set by $A$, for which we note that $|A| \le |B|$.
+We initialise $r=0$, $A=\emptyset$ and $B=\emptyset$.